 Genomic studies, involving the complete DNA sets of particular species, have great value in ecological studies.
 Genomics give precise information on species found in a particular habitat, on the structure of breeding populations, and on an area’s ecological history.
 Such information can play an important role in conservation management.

 From 2010 Nicky Nelson, Alexei Drummond and other scientists from the Allan Wilson Centre carried out a genomic biodiversity study of Hauturu (Little Barrier Island).
 The aim was to categorise all species in the island’s ecosystem.
 One part of the study was a comparison of the plant species surviving on the island to the genomes present in organic material dug from the soil.
 This enabled scientists to determine which species lived on Hauturu before the introduction of browsing mammals.
-Such knowledge was important for making decisions on island revegetation.
+Such knowledge was important for making decisions about island revegetation.